Foreword by Necros

 Q: Which division should I enter: rookie, intermediate, or veteran?

-• If you've been in the scene for more than two years, you should probably enter veteran.
+- If you've been in the scene for more than two years, you should

 This is a guideline, not an absolute.